ItsThatOneJack-Dev/fancyfetch/README.md

 </br></br>
 This work is licensed under the terms of the content of the LICENSE file.
 </br></br>
-Meowfetch, terminal fetch utility for cats and humans alike!
+Meowfetch, a terminal fetch utility for cats and humans alike!
 Made with ❤️ by ItsThatOneJack!